COVID-19 impact on ERP Delivery

 Ignoring the particular nuances in project methodologies, projects typically go through standard stages for which the traditional working practices need to be amended post-covid:

-Traditionally, this would require numerous face to face interactions with key stakeholders to lock down the scope and create an achievable plan.
-With collaborative tools such as MS Teams, this can be achieved online with support from all teams involved.
+Traditionally, this required multiple in-person meetings with key stakeholders to define the scope and create a realistic plan.
+With tools like MS Teams, this can now be done online with input from all teams.

-The very nature of virtual projects requires that project governance and reporting be increasingly effective to ensure control over the workstreams, costs, and outcomes.
+Virtual projects demand strong governance and reporting to maintain control over workstreams, costs, and outcomes.

 Effective design is dependent upon interacting with users and stakeholders to reconfirm business processes and the most appropriate solutions.
 This should not be impacted significantly as communication can be made effectively online through collaborative tools.